mortezakowkabi/jcb-persian-documentation/english/index.md

 > 📌 **New: Site View Architecture Explained** – Start with the revised [Adding Site Views](./Adding-Site-Views-to-a-Component.md) guide to see how Dynamic Gets, templates, layouts, custom code placeholders, and optional JS/CSS libraries assemble your frontend.
 Pair it with the updated [Template Setup](./Template-Setup.md) chapter to understand how these modular wrappers shape both site and admin experiences and how to keep them maintained across projects.

 > 🔌 **New: JCB!
 Joomla Plugins** – Read the [Joomla Plugins overview](./Joomla-Plugins.md) to learn how event-driven logic travels with your component.
-The new "Site Views and Plugin Events" section shows how frontend requests raise plugin triggers so you can document automation alongside the pages that expose it.
+The article now explains how plugins are bundled, configured, and shipped with each build so you can document automation next to the component features that depend on it.

 > 🧩 **Updated: Custom Code Workflows** – The new [JCB!
 Custom Codes Overview](./JCB-Custom-Codes.md) distils how argument-based manual snippets and hash-driven automation complement each other, including encoding rules, language-string round trips, and collaboration tips.